+In this article we will discuss methods and techniques of escaping from unlawful restraint.
 Hostage taking and kidnapping have dramatically increased around the world.
 Many times it’s simply a matter of being in the wrong place at the wrong time.
 It can happen virtually anyplace and at anytime.
-Although the chances of being hostage or kidnapped are small, it can happen to virtually anyone.
+Although the chances of the average person being taken hostage or kidnapped are small, it can happen to virtually anyone.

 Surviving a hostage situation or kidnapping is to a considerable degree a matter of chance.
 It will vary with the type of captor and situation.
 The first 45 minutes of a hostage situation or kidnapping are generally regarded as the most dangerous.
 The more time that passes, the greater your chances of being released alive.
 If you’re to be used as a bargaining tool or to obtain ransom, you’ll be kept alive

 The best opportunity for escape may take place at capture and while you are still in a public place.
 You need to be willing to incapacitate the threat if you’re unable to escape.
 If this is deemed too risky, make as much commotion as is safely possible to the draw the attention of others.

 Be alert for any escape opportunities during transit.
 Many Third World kidnappers are highly organized with a network, including safe houses to deal with their captives.

 Maintain a survivor’s mindset.
 Prepare before an incident occurs.
 Assess potential dangers and plan accordingly.
 Maintain situational awareness at all times and have an escape plan.
 Plan your evasion before attempting escape.
 When attempting to evade your goal is to get outside the hostile forces’ perimeter.

 Well-concealed escape tools are often missed during initial searches by captors and the captors will likely initially have less complicated and less secure restraints.
 They’re an insurance policy when traveling in high risk areas.